 Using photos for sharing on social media does not require large file sizes.
 Some platforms automatically scale down and compress photos when you upload them.
 Using a digital camera with huge image files is overkill.

 If you plan to work professionally or even as a part-time photographer, you’ll be more interested in a camera that produces higher quality images.
-A full-frame sensor, good lens options, plenty of available accessories and even high-quality video will be what you’re looking for.
+A full-frame sensor, good lens options, plenty of available accessories, and even high-quality video will be what you’re looking for.

 Producing albums and printed books of your photos is possible with pictures from good compact cameras.
 But you might also consider entry-level DLSRs or mirrorless cameras.
-Whenever you want to print photos you’ll need a better quality camera than you would do for only viewing them on a screen.
+Whenever you want to print photos, you’ll need a better quality camera than you would do for only viewing them on a screen.

 Phones and point and shoots have much smaller sensors than mirrorless cameras and DSLRs.
-This means that when you want to print the images poor reproduction quality can be an issue.
+This means that when you want to print the images, poor reproduction quality can be an issue.
 A camera with a larger sensor will create higher quality photographs.

 A larger sensor does not necessarily mean one with more megapixels.
 Some phones and small cameras have the same number of megapixels as bigger cameras.
-The difference is that the physical dimensions of the sensors is far smaller, so image quality is noticeably less.
+The difference is that the physical dimensions of the sensors are far smaller, so image quality is noticeably less.

 Cameras with aps c or four-thirds sensors are a better option than most compacts and phones.
 Full frame cameras are going to give you the best image quality.
-This also leads into the next question to ask yourself about which best cameras to consider.
+This also leads to the next question to ask yourself about which best cameras to consider.

 Do You Want to Post-Process Your Photos?